caitlanjeffrey/bamazon/README.md

     * Javascript
     * MySQL

-# npm packages:
+# NPM Packages:
-mysql - A package that connects to MySQL databases and tables. console.table - A package that improves table views. inquirer - A simple NPM package that allows questions to be asked through the command line. colors - adding a bit of flare when separating the commands above.
+    * mysql - A package that connects to MySQL databases and tables.
+    * console.table - A package that improves table views.
+    * inquirer - A simple NPM package that allows questions to be asked through the command line.
+    * colors - adding a bit of flare when separating the commands above.

 # How to Run BAMAZON:
 Step One: node liri concert-this <artist name here> will show the artist that you searched.